gdsc0301/definitive-wordpress-setup/README.md

 - An IPv4 address
 - Internet access
 - SSH access

+## The Server
+There are many ways to get a server

+I usually use [Hetzner Cloud](https://www.hetzner.com/).
+It's cheap, fast, reliable, and easy to use.
+You can get a server for €4/month.

 ## Step 1
 ### Download this repository to your local machine.